Dr. Hien PHAM

 Associate Professor Quan VUONG

-State Chapter President – New South Wales
+State Chapter Co-President (Academic) – New South Wales

 Associate Professor Quan Vuong is the Program Director of Food Science and Technology at the University of Technology Sydney (UTS).
 He is a leading expert in Food Preservation and Processing (ranked among the top 2% of scientists worldwide in the field).
 A/Prof Vuong’s research expertise spans a broad range of areas, including: